 It is important to understand the species-specific needs of your residents, in addition to considering their individual needs.
 An example of a species-specific understanding acknowledges that pigs are very motivated to root and build nests.
 However, many pig residents that have been rescued experienced interruption of their natural inclinations by being forced into overcrowded, unnatural confinement in barren environments, often on cement flooring.
 These factors certainly affect how they develop, and some pigs may have temporary or permanent health issues that affect their ability to utilize or enjoy offered enrichment.
 For this reason, the individual also needs to be considered when developing an enrichment plan.

 For example: On an individual level, consider Petal, a maternal adult female pig.
 Petal was rescued with a large wound on her snout and a scratched cornea, and as a result, she needs to be isolated and her movements must be limited- especially rooting and nesting behavior- for the next week or two.
 This means she can’t participate in her favorite pastime of rooting around and building a cozy nest out of straw.
 In this case, developing an enrichment plan should take into account Petal’s species-specific needs (foraging, nest-building, and social bonds) and her individual needs (specifically her motivation to build nests).
-Setting Petal up in a smaller living space and providing enrichment as a means of mental stimulation can assist in her healing.
+Setting Petal up in a smaller The indoor or outdoor area where an animal resident lives, eats, and rests. and providing enrichment as a means of mental stimulation can assist in her healing.
 Examples of possible enrichment strategies for Petal include providing Petal with soft blankets to use in lieu of straw (to protect her eye from dust or accidentally poking from the straw) for nest building, and using a soft cloth foraging item (such as a snuffle mat) in place of harder surfaces.
 Placing a mirror in her living space can also help alleviate the stress of being isolated.
 In fact, pigs have been shown to be able to find a hidden treat in their living space by using a mirror to locate it!
 Placing a treat that is hidden except for when Petal looks into the mirror could provide mental stimulation that could take the place of normal rooting behaviors.